asleepinglion/ouro-base/README.md

 # A Simple Inheritance Model
 ##Based on John Resig's Model (http://ejohn.org/blog/simple-javascript-inheritance/)

-The `Base` class provides an `extend` method to allow one class to pass its behavior on to another and even call parent methods from within child classes via super methods.
+The `Base` class provides an `extend` method to allow one class to pass its behavior on to another and even call parent methods from within child classes via calls to `_super`.
 Since every class extends from a common base, all classes have the `extend` method, and therefore you can modify or override any part of a `SuperJS` application.

 The syntax for extension is essentially identical to that of Ember.JS.
 This was done on purpose; partly because its just a clean way of doing it, but also partly because of the preference of using Ember on the client side and further reducing the affects of context-switching.
 You simply pass in an object containing your methods and variables as the first variable of the extend method.